juanjuo/sproj_2024/README.md

 `cmake -G Xcode ..`

 this will create a project file for Xcode. (make sure you have Cmake version 3.22 or above)

-## TO DO:

-UI:
-  Tile grouping coloring working dynamically
-  Save Session